iiumschedule/iiumscwebsite/docs/devs/albiruni.md

 # albiruni

-[albiruni](https://pub.dev/packages/albiruni) is a scrapper wrapper for IIUM Albiruni website so you wont messing around with complicated code.
+[albiruni](https://pub.dev/packages/albiruni) is a scrapper wrapper for the IIUM Albiruni website so you won't be messing around with complicated code.
 Written in Dart to be easily integrated with Flutter or Dart projects.

 ## Get started